 - Each group (not each member of the group) must provide a handout to serve as discussion aid for classmates.
 Handouts should not exceed one double-sided page in length (excluding any pictures or images), and they should be cleared in advance with the instructor.
 Because each group is limited to a single handout, it is imperative that group members meet in advance and coordinate responsibility for the various seminar readings amongst themselves.
 Group members should exchange contact information as necessary and/or make use of the Canvas discussion board for purposes of planning and arranging their presentations. - Experts have considerable discretion over what to provide in the weekly handout.
-Since the purpose is to assist classmates to understand the themes raised by the seminar readings, experts should generate approximately 4-6 questions designed to explore major issues (as the experts see them) raised by the seminar material. - Experts are welcome to use tools or technological resources to stimulate discussion.
+Since the purpose is to assist classmates to understand the themes raised by the seminar readings, experts should generate approximately 4-6 questions designed to explore major issues (as the experts see them) raised by the seminar material. - Because handouts are a class requirement, the instructor is happy to make photocopies for distribution to the seminar.
+Details will be provided on Canvas.

+- Experts are welcome to use tools or technological resources to stimulate discussion.
 Our seminar rooms are equipped with computing facilities, data projectors, and other multimedia tools and the instructor is happy to assist in setup and operation.
 If using technological aids, please come to seminar a few minutes early so that you can set up your presentation in advance instead of using valuable discussion time to do so. - Experts are responsible for the entire 50-minute seminar discussion.
 But in order to encourage equitable participation, experts should make sure that at least half the session is given over to dialogue with/among classmates.
 Experts who simply read or narrate a presentation without soliciting feedback from the class will have their presentation terminated by the instructor in favour of class discussion.